garyexplains/examples/username_gen/README.md

   - Lowercase (default) – all words forced to lowercase
   - Capitalized (`-c`) – each word starts with a capital letter
 - Option to add a random 2 or 4-digit number at the end
+- Clean output by default (no line numbers)
+- Optional line numbers with `--linenumbers`
 - Saves generated usernames to a text file
 - Easy to customize word lists
 - Command-line interface with helpful options